cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/4-migration-leaderboard.md

 <HighlightBox type="note">

-You should not use `docker run --rm` here because, when `checkersd` stops, you do not want to remove the container and thereby destroy the saved keys, and future genesis too.
+You should not use `docker run --rm` here, because when `checkersd` stops you do not want to remove the container and thereby destroy the saved keys, and the future genesis too.
 Instead, you reuse them all in the next calls.

 </HighlightBox>